360asthemes/as-disable-automatic-updates/README.md

-# as-disable-automatic-updates
- Disable Automatic Updates for WordPress Core, Plugins and Themes
+# Disable Automatic Updates for WordPress Core, Plugins and Themes

  === Disable Automatic Updates for WordPress Core, Plugins and Themes ===
 Contributors: AS Themes